serodriguez68/deep-learning-cheatsheet/notes/Volume 1 - Supervised Deep Learning/Part 2 - Convolutional Neural Networks (CNN)/1-intuition.md

 CNNs are typically used for image recognition tasks like image classification, but they also have applications in recommender systems, natural language processing and time series.

+In general, whenever you face a problem that requires __sliding a window__ over the input, think of a CNN (e.g. a NLP problem that requires a __sliding window__ of text can also be addressed with a CNN).

 In this work, we will anchor all the explanation of CNNs through image classification tasks, but the knowledge is transferable to other applications.